Dr Susan Wilson

 Associate Professor - School of Environmental and Rural Science

 Phone: +61 2 6773 2789

-I am a Senior Lecturer in Environmental Pollution and have established and lead the Pollution Science Research Group in the School of Environmental and Rural Science at UNE.
-I have over 20 years experience in research on pollutants working in the US, Europe, UK and Australia also supported by time in the consultancy industry and regulation.
+I have established and co-lead the Pollution Science Research Group in the School of Environmental and Rural Science at UNE.
 My research focuses on pollutants in soils: their processing and cycling, interactions, their effects, managing risks and remediation.
 I also manage the GCMS analytical research facility in the School.
 Current research areas include:

 - Fate, behaviour and availability of pollutants in soil systems

 - Food chain contaminant transfers

 - Ecotoxicity and impacts of contaminants